 Which 3 places in the Blue Mountains do you highly recommend paying a visit?

-That depends what you like.
-There are some pretty spectacular landscapes to see, and much of the mountains is National Park and has Heritage status.
+That depends on what you like.
+Most people go on a day trip to the Blue Mountains to see some pretty spectacular landscapes.
 I’ll generally take visitors out to Jenolan Caves and then onto Kanangra Walls which is a short drive beyond it.
+After all, much of the mountains are National Park and has Heritage status.

 And which places should people avoid?